 The smaller prizes are also a nice gesture to offer anyone who refers a candidate even if they don't get hired.

-It’s been proven time and time again that hiring diverse candidates is critical to the success and growth of any company.
-In order to turn words into action, Glowforge utilized their employee referral program to bring in more diverse candidate referrals, offering a steep $5,000 referral bonus for employees who refer under-represented candidates.
+Hiring diverse candidates is critical to the success and growth of any company.
+In order to turn words into action, Glowforge utilized its employee referral program to bring in more diverse candidate referrals, offering a steep $5,000 referral bonus for employees who refer under-represented candidates.
 Talk about putting your money where your mouth is.

 Employee referral events are a highly effective recruitment strategy.
 Unlike most recruiting events, an employee referral event is often more enticing because the employee who referred them can attend the event with them and introduce the referral to other people at the company.
 It’s more laid back, and both candidates and employees will get a good sense of how the other will fit into the job opportunity.

 And if you’re offering some kind of employee referral bonus, kindly remind employees about the very sweet benefit they could enjoy if they took the time to refer people from their network.